 Do you have an interest in healthcare?
 Could you be of help and comfort to those in need?
 If so, consider that one of the most rewarding things a person can do with their spare time is to work as a volunteer.
 Your role will be to assist in a number of important areas of operations and patient care.

 Volunteers provide an important role to our hospice and palliative care programs.
 Whether it's providing compaionship to a person in the final months and weeks of life, offering support to family members and caregivers, or helping with community outreach and fundraising, the contributions of volunteers are essential to our work.

-Frantz said it takes more than 60 volunteers to coordinate the Hospice Touch and Palliative Care programs which cover Adams, Juneau and Monroe counties.
+It takes more than 50 volunteers to coordinate the Hospice Touch and Palliative Care programs which cover Adams, Juneau and Monroe counties.